tberg12/ocular/README.md

 ##### Additional Options

+* `-minCharCount`:
+Number of times the character must be seen in order to be included.
+Default: 10

 * `-insertLongS`:
 Automatically insert "long s" characters into the language model training data?
 Default: false

+* `-charN`:
+LM character n-gram length.
+Default: 6

 * `-alternateSpellingReplacementPaths`:
 Paths to Alternate Spelling Replacement files.
 If just a simple path is given, the replacements will be applied to all languages.
 For language-specific replacements, give multiple comma-separated language/path pairs: "english->rules/en.txt,spanish->rules/sp.txt,french->rules/fr.txt".
 Be sure to wrap the whole string with "quotes".
 Any languages for which no replacements are need can be safely ignored.
 Default: No alternate spelling replacements.

-* `-charN`:
-LM character n-gram length.
-Default: 6

 ##### Rarely Used Options